Touch in Psychotherapy

 - Renegotiate family trauma

-NeuroAffective Touch helps practitioners develop solid skills for integrating touch interventions in their clinical practice.
+Integrating touch helps practitioners develop solid skills for somatic interventions in clinical practice.
 Six to ten million sensory receptors form an intricate network that connects the entire body to the brain via the nervous system.
-NeuroAffective Touch uses the contact with these receptors to guide a client’s attention inward to his or her interoceptive experiences—chronic bracing and collapse patterns, organ vibrations and energetic sensitivities—and brings awareness to these often unconscious or hard-to-perceive internal experiences.
-NeuroAffective Touch engages the felt-sense in a dialogue that leads to a felt-self emotional integration.
+When a clinician skillfully uses touch they engage these receptors to guide a client’s attention inward to their interoceptive experience—chronic bracing and collapse patterns, organ vibrations and energetic sensitivities—and help bring awareness to these internal experiences.
+The skillful use of touch engages the felt-sense in a dialogue that leads to a felt-self emotional integration.
 In the work of the repair of the self, which spans all developmental stages, it directly addresses dissociation, dysregulation and states of self-fragmentation that interfere with the capacity for self-awareness and self-regulation.

 Through physical contact with the body, it is possible to “tune in” to the inherent motion within, establishing a direct physiological rapport between the therapist and client.
-NeuroAffective Touch develops a therapist’s ability to experience and make sense of a client’s fine neural signaling and track signals in the different systems (skeletal, ligamentous, muscular, visceral, endocrine, nervous, fluid and fascia) as they operate to balance body and mind.
-NeuroAffective Touch fully integrates the fundamentals of relational somatic psychotherapy with current neuroscience research to enable psychotherapists to knowledgeably and skillfully support their clients capacity to heal the earliest developmental traumas.
+Using touch helps make sense of a client’s fine neural signaling and tracks signals in the different systems (skeletal, ligamentous, muscular, visceral, endocrine, nervous, fluid and fascia) as they operate to restore systemic regulation.
+The skillful use of touch integrates the fundamentals of relational somatic psychotherapy with current neuroscience research to enable psychotherapists to knowledgeably and skillfully support their clients capacity to heal the earliest developmental traumas.